prentiss04/RPD_Accident_ML/README.md

 ## Description of the analysis phase of the project - PPD

-## Technologies, languages, tools, and algorithms used throughout the project - RS
+## Technologies, languages, tools, and algorithms used throughout the project
+- Database Storage: AWS Postgres RDS
+- Program to Extract, Transform and Load and Query data: Pyspark and Psycopg2 for Postgres connectivity
+- Python Machine Learning algorithms for classification: Oversampling, Decision Tree Classifier, Tested and rejected Neural Network and Logistic Regression
+- Tableau for Analysis and Visualization

 ## Result of analysis - PPD (bulleted key takeaways from each)